Roger-random/as7341_webui/README.md

-# Web UI to interactively play with AS7341 sensor
+# AS7341 Web UI
-This project aims to create a browser-based interface for interactively experimenting with an AS7341 spectral color sensor.
+This project implements a browser-based interface for interactively experimenting with an AS7341 spectral color sensor.
+An ESP32 communicates with the AS7341 via I2C and serves the interface to a browser via WiFi.

+---

 ## Hardware
 * ESP32 microcontroller.
 Developed on chip_id ESP32-D0WDQ6 (revision 1)
 of [ESP32 mini development board](https://amzn.to/3kx92rp)(*)
 * AS7341 sensor.
 Developed with [Adafruit #4698 breakout board](https://www.adafruit.com/product/4698)
-* Android smartphone or anything with up-to-date Chrome browser.
-Any modern browser should work, but I tested on Chrome.
+* Any device with modern browser.
+(I primarily use with Chrome browser on an Android phone.)

-Wiring use standard Arduino ESP32 assignments: GPIO22 is SCL, GPIO21 is SDA ESP32 activity LED on GPIO2 (can be changed in Arduino sketch.)
+Wiring use standard Arduino ESP32 assignments: GPIO22 is SCL, GPIO21 is SDA

+ESP32 activity indicator LED on GPIO2 (can be changed in Arduino sketch.)

+---

 ## Instructions for use: